 In accordance with the CO and art.
 7 para.
-3 Articles of Association, the Board of Directors is required to convene an extraordinary shareholders' meeting within two (2) months if requested by one or more shareholder(s) representing in aggregate at least 5% of the Company's nominal share capital registered in the commercial register.
-Such demands have to be submitted in writing, setting forth the items to be discussed and the proposals to be decided upon.
+3 Articles of Association, the Board of Directors is required to convene an extraordinary shareholders' meeting within 60 calendar days if one or more shareholder(s) representing at least five (5) percent of the share capital or the votes request such meeting in writing, setting forth the items to be discussed and the proposals to be decided upon.